 If a password is given but the PDF is not encrypted, it will be ignored (as of PDFium 5418).

-autoclose (bool) – Whether byte buffer input should be automatically closed on finalization.
+autoclose (bool) – Whether byte stream input should be automatically closed on finalization.

 Raises:

 PdfiumError – Raised if the document failed to load.
-The exception message is annotated with the reason reported by PDFium.
+The exception is annotated with the reason reported by PDFium (via message and err_code).

 FileNotFoundError – Raised if an invalid or non-existent file path was given.